tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   requires that the *Do Layer Addition Phase* option (icon at GUI top) is activated.
 Default value -1 means that no surface layers are specified.
 Value zero means that no layers are allowed.
+* *Object Specific Layer Settings* allows optional definition of different layer addition settings for an object, instead of using the global options.
+The object specific settings are the same as the global settings described above: *Expansion Ratio*, *Final Thickness* and *Min Thickness*.

 Export Summary Panel